pivotal/docs-tap/install.md

 ## <a id='configure-envoy-lb'></a> Configure LoadBalancer for Contour ingress

-This sections covers if you choose to let Tanzu Application Platform deploy it's own shared Contour ingress controller in `tanzu-system-ingress`.
-If you choose to use an existing ingress with the components, this section is not applicable.
-It's possible to share this ingress across `cnrs`, `tap_gui`, and `learningcenter`.
+This section only applies when you use Tanzu Application Platform to deploy its own shared Contour ingress controller in `tanzu-system-ingress`.
+It is not applicable when you use an existing ingress with the components.
+You can share this ingress across `cnrs`, `tap_gui`, and `learningcenter`.

 By default, Contour uses `NodePort` as the service type.
 To set the service type to `LoadBalancer`, add the following to your `tap-values.yml`: